yeferson59/fastapi-template/README.md

 - **Heroku (with Docker support)**
 - **Any VPS or server with Docker installed**

-For production deployments, consider:
+**Production tips:**

-- Setting appropriate environment variables in `.env`
+- Set secure values in your `.env`
-- Using a production-ready ASGI server (e.g., Uvicorn with Gunicorn)
+- Use a production-grade ASGI server (e.g., Uvicorn with Gunicorn)
-- Configuring HTTPS and a reverse proxy (e.g., Nginx, Traefik)
+- Configure HTTPS and a reverse proxy (e.g., Nginx, Traefik)
-- Setting up persistent storage for your database
+- Set up persistent storage for your database

+---

+## Customization

+- Add your own models in `app/models/` and schemas in `app/schemas/`
+- Implement new CRUD logic in `app/crud/`
+- Define new API endpoints in `app/api/v1/endpoints/`
+- Adjust settings in `.env` and `app/core/config.py`

+---

 ## License

-This template is open-source and free to use for any purpose.
+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.

 ---